 - All counsellors are accredited or working towards accreditation with the British Association of Counselling and Psychotherapy (BACP).

-It involves the young person meeting with a volunteer mentor for an hour or so a week, in a public place such as café or library (or engaging in a social activity).
+Mentoring involves a young person meeting with a volunteer mentor for an hour or so a week, in a public place such as a café or library (or engaging in a social activity).

 Some young people decide to set goals at the beginning of the mentoring, whilst others simply value the one to one time, just to talk with someone outside of their family / school.